 The waterpark at the Turks & Caicos location was incredible.
 My son, who was just 5 at the time, loved the surf simulator which isn’t available at the other two resorts.
 There were multiple slides and a large lazy river.
 The Negril location offers a similar water park but on a much smaller scale.
 If your family really enjoys visiting the water park, the Turks & Caicos location is better, hands-down.

 One of the highlights of our Beaches Negril vacation was our snorkeling excursion and the glass bottom boat ride.
 Gabe and I snorkeled out near a reef, and it was a positive experience for a 6 year old.
 We saw a wide variety of fish and coral.
 He was so excited that he kept trying to talk through the snorkel.
 The boat operators would visit different locations so that individuals who wanted to snorkel each day could experience different locations.
 They use the same boat for the glass bottom boat rides.
 We rode over to a small nearby island and down part of Negril’s 7 mile stretch of beach.
 While we were in Turks & Caicos the water was very rough, so many of the water sports were restricted.
 I took the sailing class in Turks & Caicos, which I highly recommend.
 I also took my husband and (then 5 year old) son out on a sailboat.
 The Beaches employee that went out with us allowed my son to attempt sailing the boat for a few moments.
 The major advantage of visiting a Beaches Resort is that water sports, including scuba diving, are free, as long as you sign up before all the spots are filled for that day.
 I would have taken Gabe snorkeling every day if we had enough time.
+If you were interested in learning more about things to do in Turks and caicos consider checking out information at websites similar to bigbluecollective.com.
+My friend told me that there is so much to do here even though we ourselves felt like we explored a lot of it.

 One issue that should be considered when selecting a Beaches Resort for vacation is resort size.
 Bigger isn’t always better, especially if you don’t like walking.
 Beaches Turks & Caicos is a large resort and you can do a great deal of walking each day.
 Several of the specialty restaurants are located within the different villages.
 The Beaches Negril location is significantly smaller and most of the restaurants/activities were just a brief walk from each other.
 If someone in your party has an issue with mobility, you would want to take that into consideration.